 The Howard Alden/Andy Brown Quartet brings together two distinct voices in jazz guitar.
 One the top guitarists in jazz for decades, Alden has performed on countless recordings and in a wide array of settings all around the globe.
 Jazz Times magazine says, “He may be the best of his generation.”
 Brown has been one of the busiest guitarists in Chicago over the last decade.
 He has led his own bands and backed visiting jazz stars all over the city, as well as traveled nationally and internationally with a variety of groups.
 Backed by a swinging rhythm section of bass and drums, the pair combine their shared musical influences and inspirations, along with their varied performing experiences, on the new CD, “Heavy Artillery.”

-Also this week, Grammy winner and co-founder of the legendary A & M Records label Herb Alpert is back with a new CD, “Steppin’ Out”; trombonist/composer Alan Ferber presents his own take on the big band tradition with “March Sublime”; and “Odd Man Out” is the third album from Australian-born saxophonist Nick Hempton, a quintet outing also featuring trombonist Michael Dease.
+Also this week, Grammy winner and co-founder of the legendary A and M Records label Herb Alpert is back with a new CD, “Steppin’ Out”; trombonist/composer Alan Ferber presents his own take on the big band tradition with “March Sublime”; and “Odd Man Out” is the third album from Australian-born saxophonist Nick Hempton, a quintet outing also featuring trombonist Michael Dease.